davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 it will not be checked for compilation flags that would require additional crates to be built for compilation to succeed.

+> [!NOTE]
+>
+> The `unwind` crate will continue to link to the system's `libunwind` which
+> will need to match the target modifiers used by the standard library to
+> guarantee a successful build.
+Likewise, if `llvm-libunwind`,
+> `-Clink-self-contained=yes` or `-Ctarget-feature=+crt-static` are used and the
+> distributed `libunwind` is used then it will also need to match the target
+> modifiers of the standard library to guarantee a successful build.

 *See the following sections for future possibilities:*

 - [*Avoid building `panic_unwind` unnecessarily*][future-panic_unwind]